intersystems-community/iris-rest-api-template/README.md

 ## How to Work With it

 This template creates /crud REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations.
-These interface works with a sample persistent class Sample.Person.
+These interface works with a sample persistent class dc.Sample.Person.

 Open http://localhost:52773/swagger-ui/index.html to test the REST API